harshitpaunikar1/Project-2/.github/project-buildup-history.md

 - Task summary: Pulled together the final narrative for the India Budget 2020 analysis.
 The analysis had several threads — sector allocation, fiscal deficit, revenue mix, and disinvestment — and needed a coherent story connecting them.
 Wrote an executive summary that led with the three main findings and then described each in more detail.
 Also added a data sources section with proper citation and a limitations caveat about using announced vs actual expenditure figures.
 - Deliverable: Final narrative complete.
 Executive summary written.
 Sources and limitations documented.
+## 2022-11-28 - Day 7: Repository cleanup

+- Task summary: Final cleanup on the India Budget analysis.
+Removed scratch cells, made sure all charts had titles and axis labels, and checked that the notebook ran cleanly from top to bottom without needing any manual intervention.
+Also moved the data files into a proper data directory and updated the load paths throughout.
+- Deliverable: Repository cleaned.
+Notebook runs top-to-bottom cleanly.